AOSC-Archive/p-vector/README.md

 - Python 3
 - OpenSSL (libcrypto)
 - LibArchive
-- (Python 3) pymongo
+- (Python 3) psycopg2

-And you need a MongoDB server.
+And you need a PostgreSQL server.
 You may deploy one on your local machine.

 Compile-time:
 - CMake